 - records relating to your employment history,

-- an application for employment,
+- an application for employment and offer letters,

-- payroll authorization forms,
+- payroll authorization forms and wage records/statements,

 - warnings or notices of commendation,